Bayt-al-Hikmah/Laravel/Workshop1/Workshop1.md

 Now that we understand the structure of a Laravel project, let’s build our first application.
 This section will guide you through setting up your environment and installing Laravel.
 ### Environment Configuration
 The PHP ecosystem uses Composer as its primary dependency manager.
 Composer can manage packages on a per-project basis (like `venv`), but the tool itself is typically installed once on your system.
-W first need to install php from [PHP](https://www.php.net/) or by running the following command
+W first need to install php from [PHP](https://www.php.net/) or for windows we can do that by running the following command
 ```powershell
 # Download and install Chocolatey.
 powershell -c "irm https://community.chocolatey.org/install.ps1|iex"